fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Introduction
 CoTerminalApps contains color-terminal games that run on OS-X and Gnu/Linux, but can also be rebuilt to run on any OS capable of installing the GNAT GPL Ada compiler.
+The only difference from TerminalApps is the use of the gnat library gnatcoll to enable colored characters, which makes many games/puzzles easier to understand.

 Includes Pacman and 9 puzzle games that use ascii characters only:  crush(rush-hour), cslid(klotski), c7(flat7), caz(flatAZ), csok(sokoban), chio(hole-in-one), chio4(hole-in-one+4), c9(nine), cdd(dirty-dozen), cpac(Pacman)